 There will be what looks like not one, not two, not three, but four arrests.

-I'm right about Georgia and right that this target letter will end an indictment of Donald Trump.
+If I'm right about Georgia and write that this target letter will end an indictment of Donald Trump.

-And at what point do you not look at Hillary Clinton and no prosecutor with prosecute?
+And at what point do you not look at Hillary Clinton and no prosecutor would prosecute, no raid on Chappaqua, her dirty dossier that she paid for?

 When do we look at the destroyed subpoenaed emails and the devices destroyed?

-When do we look at the dirty dossier that they couldn't even offer a reward for to Christopher Steele to corroborate and then used it as the bulk of information for not one but four Pfizer warrant applications, knowing they it was unverifiable and it says verified on the top of a Pfizer warrant?
+When do we look at the dirty dossier that they couldn't even offer a reward for to Christopher Steele to corroborate and then used it as the bulk of information for not one but four FISA warrant applications, knowing it was unverifiable and it says verified on the top of a FISA warrant.

 They confirmed that it is authentic in March of 2020.

-Then why were FBI agents meeting weekly in the months leading up to the 2020 election warning big tech, like they did Yoel Roth, the Twitter integrity site head at the time that the they may be a victim of misinformation campaigns about Joe and Hunter Biden.
+Then why were FBI agents meeting weekly in the months leading up to the 2020 election, warning big tech, like they did Yoel Roth, the Twitter integrity site had at the time, that they may be a victim of misinformation campaigns about Joe and Hunter Biden.

-And the American people couldn't even put it out there on po on on social media without it being taken down within seconds, and probably your your account suspended.
+And the American people couldn't even put it out there on social media without it being taken down within seconds and probably your account suspended.

 That's what I'm telling you.